ianstormtaylor/superstruct/docs/reference/coercions.md

 ```

 `defaulted` augments a struct to add coercion logic for default values, which are applied when the input is `undefined`.

+> 🤖 If you add `defaulted` to an `object` struct with a dictionary of values, those values will be mixed in one-by-one, so the input doesn't need to be `undefined`, but certain properties can be `undefined`.

 ### `masked`